 Pastor John, it’s not uncommon for people to point to you as a primary cause in the recent upsurge in Calvinism in the States.
-Most recently, in his November 12th blog post, Roger Olson, who is an Arminian theologian, points to you as well.
+Most recently, in his November 12th blog post, Arminian theologian Roger Olson pointed to you as well.
 He writes, “People often ask my opinion about the causes of this wave of new Calvinism among American evangelical young people.
-I give much of the credit for it to John Piper.
+I give much of the credit for it to John Piper and his protégés.
 Piper is a force of nature: articulate, brilliant, persuasive, ubiquitous, prolific, profoundly Christian.”
 Wow.
-It’s something of an awkward question for me to ask, and I’m sure it’s a little awkward for you to answer, but how do you process that in your own mind?
+It’s something of an awkward question for me to ask (and I’m sure it’s a little awkward for you to answer), but how do you process that in your own mind?
 What do you think has been your contribution to the upsurge in Calvinism?

-Here is an interesting thing about things like reformed rap or, say, campus outreach.
-Reformed rap, you say, could be a fruit of the reformed resurgence, but the fruit becomes the root, right?
-In other words, when something emerges as significant as that it then becomes a causal force itself.
-So it was a fruit and now it is a root.
-And so I would just make sure before anybody thinks John Piper is Mr. causal effect, it is not that simple at all.
-All those factors are feeding in and as far as my role is concerned I don’t know what the causal effects are.
+Here is an interesting thing about things like Reformed rap or campus outreach: Reformed rap could be a fruit of the Reformed resurgence, but the fruit becomes the root, right?
+In other words, when something as significant as that emerges, it becomes a causal force itself.
+It was a fruit and now it is a root.
+I want to make sure that before anybody thinks John Piper is Mr. Causal Effect, they know it is not that simple at all.
+All those factors are feeding in, and as far as my role is concerned, I don’t know what the causal effects are.
 Only God can see that clearly.
 What I know is what I have done.

-So I stand back there and I say: If somebody says you think that is right?
-You think you have a key role in this?
-I say: Look.
-Here is the way I think about my life.
-I know what I do and I do what I do because I see what I see.
-So here’ s the four things that I do.
+If somebody says to me, “Do you think that’s right?
+Do you think you have a key role in this?”
+I say, “Look, here is the way I think about my life: I know what I do, and I do what I do because I see what I see.”
+Here are the four things that I do.

-The second thing I have done is preached in one place for 33 years so that the message is proven in a people.
+Second, I have preached in one place for 33 years, so that the message is proven in a people.
 It is not a clever shtick for rambling conference speakers.
-It is the bread and meat of real people from the cradle to the grave living and dying.
-So I think sticking in one place, preaching in one pulpit of 33 years only had one church in all my ministry in order that I might not run from one hard place to an easy place, I just stayed right there and I found that this glorious truth of God’s God centeredness really makes a whopping difference in the lives of ordinary people at every stage of their lives.
+It is the bread and meat of real people from the cradle to the grave, living and dying.
+I stuck in one place, preached in one pulpit for 33 years, and only had one church in all my ministry in order that I might not run from a hard place to an easy place.
+I just stayed right there, and I found that the glorious truth of God’s God-centeredness really makes a whopping difference in the lives of ordinary people at every stage of their lives.

-So when I ask what are the causal effects of those four things on the contemporary scene, the answer is: I don’t know.
-In fact, I don’t think much about it.
-When I am done with a message or a book, my focus is resolutely on the next task.
-So yesterday I am working hard to get ready for your phone call.
-As soon as this phone call is over, I am getting ready for Lansing, Michigan, right?
-I am not even thinking about you and these things.
-I am just on to the next thing.
-And which means I view my life as a kind of dropping pebbles all the time in the pond.
-And I don’t stand there and say: Ok, pebble, what are you doing?
-How are you doing, pebble?
+I view my life as dropping pebbles all the time in the pond.
+I don’t stand there and say, “Okay, pebble, what are you doing?
+How are you doing, pebble?”
 I don’t think that way.
-I just move on to the next place on the shore, drop another pebble, go out.
+I just move on to the next place on the shore, drop another pebble, and go out.
 Where can I find some more pebbles to drop?
-So I don’t really have much mental energy to be constantly assessing the effectiveness of my pebble dropping.
-As soon as I am done with one... producing one pebble, I am just bending my brain to try to say something new in the next text so that I can drop the pebble in the next city or in the next blog or in the next sermon.
+I don’t really have much mental energy to be constantly assessing the effectiveness of my pebble dropping.
+As soon as I am done producing one pebble, I am bending my brain to try to say something new in the next text so that I can drop the pebble in the next city, or in the next blog, or in the next sermon.

-So the answer is I don’t know Roger Olson is right.
-I just know what I do and I say what I see in the Bible.
+I don’t know if Roger Olson is right.
+I just know what I do, and I say what I see in the Bible.